Aparin/F_API/README.md

-Getting stock quotes from the Finam.ru by API
+Getting stock quotes by API